laravel/docs/notifications.md

 <a name="slack-prerequisites"></a>
 ### Prerequisites

-Before sending Slack notifications, you first need to install the Slack notification channel via Composer:
+Before sending Slack notifications, you should install the Slack notification channel via Composer:

 ```shell
 composer require laravel/slack-notification-channel
 ```

-Additionally, you must create a [Slack App](https://api.slack.com/apps?new_app=1) for your Slack Workspace.
+Additionally, you must create a [Slack App](https://api.slack.com/apps?new_app=1) for your Slack workspace.

-If you are sending notifications to the same Slack Workspace the App is created in, you will need to ensure that your App has the `chat:write`, `chat:write.public` and `chat:write.customize` scopes.
-Once the App has been created, copy the "Bot User OAuth Token" and place it within a `slack` configuration array in your application's `services.php` configuration file:
+If you only need to send notifications to the same Slack workspace that the App is created in, you should ensure that your App has the `chat:write`, `chat:write.public`, and `chat:write.customize` scopes.
+These scopes can be added from the "OAuth & Permissions" App management tab within Slack.

+Next, copy the App's "Bot User OAuth Token" and place it within a `slack` configuration array in your application's `services.php` configuration file.
+This token can be found on the "OAuth & Permissions" tab within Slack:

     'slack' => [
         'notifications' => [